Bensonmoses/Bensonmoses/README.md

 ## PROFILE SUMMARY
-I'm a recent Computer Science Master's graduate with a focus on machine learning and data analytics.
-Skilled in data analysis and deep learning, I have hands-on experience from projects and internships, including one with BCG Data Science Job Simulation on Forage.
-Actively seeking roles in data science for my problem-solving abilities and adaptability.
+I am a Master's graduate in Computer Science, specializing in Machine Learning and Data Analytics.
+With robust skills in data analysis and deep learning, I have enriched my expertise through diverse projects and an impactful internship, notably with BCG Data Science Job Simulation on Forage.
+Actively seeking roles in data science, I am eager to apply my problem-solving abilities and adaptability in a dynamic work environment.

 ## TECHNICAL SKILLS
 - **Programming Languages:** SQL, Python (Pandas, NumPy, Scikit-Learn, PySpark MLlib)